Pony-Li/Adversarial-Training-Improves-Transferability/README.md

 Notes:
 - Results are reported as top-1 transfer accuracy (%) on each downstream dataset and transfer mode.
-- The first table shows perturbation magnitudes scaled to the image range (1/255).
-The second table reports a broader set of robustness parameters used in supplementary experiments.
+- The first table shows perturbation magnitudes for L∞ adversarial training (scaled to the image range).
+The second table reports a broader set of robustness parameters for L2 adversarial training.

 ## Dependencies